 My research focuses on the study of human social interaction and cognition, including mate preferences and interpersonal attraction.
-I employ the evolutionary psychology framework, thus investigating the causes and consequences of human behavior in a social context.
+I employ the evolutionary psychology framework, thus investigating the causes and consequences of human behavior in social context.
 My studies can be categorized, broadly, into the following topics:

 Human facial and body morphology